 - 1 teaspoon pure vanilla extract

-2. In a large bowl, combine the flour, baking soda, and salt; set aside.
-Place the banana in a bowl, and add the both sugars and the butter and beat with an electric mixer until well blended (there will be little bits of banana that don’t get perfectly smooth).
+- In a large bowl, combine the flour, baking soda, and salt; set aside.
+Place the bananas in another large bowl and mash them well with a whisk or a potato masher or a fork.
+Add the brown and granulated sugars and the melted butter and beat with an electric mixer or a whisk until well blended (there will be little bits of banana that don’t get perfectly smooth).
 Beat in the eggs one at a time, and then beat in the vanilla.
 Add the dry ingredients, switch to a spoon, and stir just until the flour is incorporated.

-3. Spoon the mixture evenly into the tins, and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 20 to 25 minutes.
+- Spoon the mixture evenly into the tins (they will be fairly full), and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 25 to 28 minutes.
 Let cool for a few minutes in the tins on a wire rack, then turn the little loaves out onto the rack to finish cooling.
 Serve warm or at room temperature.

 Disposable Mini Loaf PansThere are also quite a nice array of little paper mini-loaf (and muffin/cupcake) pans available.
 If you don’t have one of these pans, you can still make the little guys easily, using these disposable mini loaf pans.
 I like this brand a lot.
 Do give them a spray with nonstick spray or if you’re feeling industrious a light swipe of softened butter.
 You’ll be filling the little loaf tins quite full, and then you will get that pretty browned crown.

 Nutrition information is automatically calculated, so should only be used as an approximation.